Australia reconciliation journey: Awareness to action | HCLTech

 Aboriginal and Torres Strait Islander People have long called for a comprehensive truth-telling process about Australia’s history, which is central to the reconciliation process.
 Telling the truth about Aboriginal and Torres Strait Islander people’s history brings to light colonial conflict and dispossession and acknowledges the strength and resilience of Aboriginal and Torres Strait Islander people and cultures.
 Truth-telling has been central to reconciliation since the Council for Aboriginal Reconciliation began its work 30 years ago.

 A First Nations Voice to Parliament protected by the Constitution is a key element of the Uluru Statement from the Heart.
-For 122 years, Australia’s founding document has failed to recognise Aboriginal and Torres Strait Islander people and their more than 65,000 years of continuous connection to the vast land.
+For 122 years, Australia’s founding document has failed to recognize Aboriginal and Torres Strait Islander people and their more than 65,000 years of continuous connection to the vast land.
 There is growing momentum and attention leading up to the 2023 Referendum.
-Recognising Aboriginal and Torres Strait Islander Australians in the Constitution is Australia's best chance to address past injustices and move Australia forward for everyone.
+Recognizing Aboriginal and Torres Strait Islander Australians in the Constitution is Australia's best chance to address past injustices and move Australia forward for everyone.
 The United Nations Association of Australia (UNAA) urges political parties to accept the Uluru Statement from the Heart and work towards truth, justice and forgiveness.

 Reconciliation Australia’s vision of reconciliation is based and measured on five dimensions: historical acceptance; race relations; equality and equity; institutional integrity and unity.